RIAEvangelist/node-dominos-pizza-api/README.md

 Testing
 ====
-Simply run ` npm test `
+Simply run ` npm test ` to execute a fine Jest.
-if you have issues with this you may want to try installing mocha globally like this : ` npm install -g mocha `

--OR for manual testing-

-1. Install mocha ` npm install -g mocha `
-1. Run the tests ` mocha `

 ---